 Manchester: How turnout varies along the Metrolink

-This map, created by Kingsley Purdam and Rob Ford from The University of Manchester, uses the Manchester Metrolink map to show varying levels of voter turnout across Manchester.
+This map, created by Kingsley Purdam and Rob Ford from The University of Manchester (in 2018), uses the Manchester Metrolink map to show varying levels of voter turnout across Manchester.

 Turnout in local elections averages around 30%, meaning over two-thirds of people don’t take part.